veronicadeleonh/veronicadeleonh.github.io/content/projects/mondly/index.md

 ![Seasonal Promos](images/seasonal-campaigns.png)

-<p class="photo-footnote">New layout for the in-App adds created for the Spring Campaign.
-Both version where subject of an A/B test on the background images.
-Both images were generated using Midjourney</p>
+<p class="photo-footnote">New layout for the in-app ads created for the Spring Campaign.
+Both versions were the subject of an A/B test on the background images.
+The images were generated using Midjourney.</p>

 ### Marketing Campaigns